exogen/graphbrainz/docs/schema.md

   # It is not a mark of how good or bad the music itself is – for that, use
   # [ratings](https://musicbrainz.org/doc/Rating_System).
   quality: String

+  # The media on which the release was distributed.
+  media: [Medium]

   # A list of artists linked to this entity.
   artists(after: String, first: Int): ArtistConnection